pieroproietti/penguins-eggs/conf/distros/jammy/README.md

 # Ubuntu 22.04 jammy

-It take all configuration from Ubuntu focal
+It take all configuration from Ubuntu noble from august 2024

 Used by
 - hirsute